Mizoram Information Commission

 Mizoram Information Commission is an autonomous and statutory body constituted as per The Right to Information Act, 2005 by the state government of Mizoram through a notification in official Gazette.
 The commission will have one State Chief Information Commissioner (CIC) and not more than 10 State Information Commissioners (IC) to be appointed by the Governor on the recommendation of the committee consisting of the Chief Minister as Chairperson, the Leader of the Opposition in the Legislative Assembly and a state Cabinet Minister nominated by the Chief Minister.

 History and objective

-Mizoram State Information Commission has to be constituted as per The Right to Information Act, 2005 by the State Governments in India through a notification in official Gazette.
+Mizoram State Information Commission has to be constituted as per The Right to Information Act, 2005 by the State Governments in India through a notification in the Official Gazette.

 Mizoram State Information Commission is formed to take up the following: